.

 He donated his personal copy of the "Simple Gifts" choral arrangement for Copland to autograph for the Sabbathday Lake Shakers.

-Mr. Hall then gave his autographed copy to the Shakers for their library at Sabbathday Lake.
+Mr. Hall then gave this autographed copy to the Shakers for their library at Sabbathday Lake.

 The picture is also not credited to the photographer at this meeting, Gail M. Hall.

-This meeting was not a birthday party for Mr. Copland.
-It was a meeting of graduate music students from Case Western Reserve University.
+This meeting was NOT a birthday party for Mr. Copland.
+It was actually a meeting of graduate music students from Case Western Reserve University.

-It was the only meeting of Mr. Copland and the Shakers.
+No mention was made that this was the only meeting of composer Aaron Copland and the Shakers.

-Mr. Hall was not consulted to verify the information for the caption in the book.
+Mr. Hall was not consulted to verify the information for that caption in the book.

 Giving Proper Credit For Shaker Music